CSMdevs/ARscapeRoom/README.md

 ### Getting Started

-To open this project you need [Unity](https://unity3d.com) 2017.3.1 with Vuforia and iOS build support included.
+To open this project you need [Unity](https://unity3d.com) 2017.3.0 or up with Vuforia and iOS build support included.

 ### Requirements
 iPhone, iPad or iPod with iOS 9 or higher.